harvesthq/time-warp/README.md

 Gem:

-    $ sudo gem install time-warp
+    $ gem install time-warp

-Gem config in a Rails app.  environment.rb:
+Gem config for a Rails app in `config/environment.rb`:

     config.gem 'time-warp'

 ### Example

-And now a contrived example.
+And now, a contrived example.
 In this case, the goal is to let the full mechanics of Rails execute.
 Yes, this test will even hit the database!
 The goal is to assure a particular day of week when each test method executes:

     require File.dirname(__FILE__) + '/../test_helper'
     class CompanyTest < Test::Unit::TestCase